 In general, gas is compressed in a compressor, to which mechanical work can then be added.
-Therefore, compressors are also called compressors.
 Compressing reduces the volume of the gas.
-Commercially available compressors are divided into countless different designs, for example piston compressors, screw compressors, ionic compressors or turbo compressors.
+Commercially available compressors are divided into countless different designs, for example, piston compressors, screw compressors, ionic compressors, or turbo compressors.

 However, many normal compressors are not recommended for airbrushing because they are too large and heavy and can cause strong vibrations.
-Especially industrial compressors that are lubricated with oil also work uncleanly: there may be oil residues in the expelled air that could contaminate your art project or impair the paint’s adhesive properties.
+Industrial compressors that are lubricated with oil can also be messy: there may be oil residues in the expelled air that could contaminate your art project or impair the paint’s adhesive properties.
 Therefore we advise you to buy a special airbrush compressor.

 A good airbrush compressor should: